kkocdko/kblog/source/posts/20220113-0103 Tricks for C++ Simple App Development.md

 [Fedora](https://fedoraproject.org) is the distribution I'm using.

-Then you should install the GCC, on Fedora it's `sudo dnf install gcc-c++`.
+Then you should install the GCC, on Fedora it's `dnf install gcc-c++`.
 Search "Install GCC `Your Distribution`" for more.

-## Use MOLD
+## MOLD Linker

-Install [mold](https://github.com/rui314/mold), follow "Install" at `README.md`.
+Install [mold](https://github.com/rui314/mold).
 Although we are just writing a simple app, `mold` still made the build a little faster.

 ## VSCode and Clangd

 Install [VSCode](https://code.visualstudio.com) for editing and [Clangd Extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) for intellisense.

 Clangd is much faster than Microsoft's C/C++ extension.

+If you want a debug support, try [Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) or [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).

 ## Project Structure & Others